argonne-lcf/ai-testbed-userdocs/docs/sambanova/Logging-into-a-SambaNova-Node.md

 ssh sm-02
 ```

-**NOTE: sm-01 and sm-02 each have a separate scheduler.
-If you have already
-ssh'd into one of those nodes, you are all set.**

 ### SDK setup

 The SambaNova system has a bash shell script to set up the required software environment.